 As the deadlines have passed to make alternative arrangements, you’ll need to contact UniAccess to see how they can help.
 Student Assist can also give advice on the best approach in making these arrangements after the cut-off date.

-The Guild employs professionally trained Social Workers in the Student Assist team to provide support to students who need it.
+The Guild employs a professionally trained Counselor and team of Social Workers in Student Assist to provide support to students who need it.